iendjinn/iendjinn/systems.markdown

 The following two are systems I've made recently, they haven't yet received a ton of play testing, but each has been through 5 or so sessions so far.
 If you do happen to read/play them and have feedback I'd love to hear it!

-Both of these are inspired by numerous systems, including but no limited to:
+Both of these are inspired by numerous systems, including but not limited to:

 - Alien RPG
 - Mothership RPG